jeetsukumaran/cmake-pandocology/README.md

 ## Including Static Resources

 In many cases your inputs are going to be more than just the primary source document: images, CSS stylesheets, BibTeX bibliography database files, stylesheets, templates etc.
-All these secondary files or inputs that are not the primary input to the "`pandoc`" program but are required to compile the main document are known as "*resources*".
+All these secondary files or inputs that are not the primary input to the "`pandoc`" program, but are required to compile the main document, are known as "*resources*".

 These resources can be specified on a file-by-file basis using the "`RESOURCE_FILES`" argument and on a directory-by-directory basis using the "`RESOURCE_DIRS`" argument (note that all paths are relative to the current source directory):